tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 Unfortunately, that is still not fast enough.

 > By the way, our old project
-> [Skybison](https://github.com/tekknolagi/skybison) is way faster!
-What a fun
+> [Skybison](https://github.com/tekknolagi/skybison) is way faster than both
-> fact.
-After some profiling, its major performance pain point was function
+> CPython and PyPy here!
+What a fun fact.
+After some profiling, its major
-> creation (that is a bit slow in Skybison right now), but if you lift the
+> performance pain point was function creation (that is a bit slow in Skybison
-> `_backward` lambdas to the top level, the problem goes away.
-Then it's very
+> right now), but if you lift the `_backward` lambdas to the top level, the
-> clear that set lookup from topo sort is the slowest bit in the profile.
-After
+> problem goes away.
+Then it's very clear that set lookup from topo sort is the
-> that it's garbage collection from all the transient `Value` objects.
+> slowest bit in the profile.
+After that it's garbage collection from all the
+> transient `Value` objects.
 >
 > Incidentally, hoisting the lambdas to be normal functions *also* massively
 > speeds up PyPy and it becomes faster than Skybison.